The CARES Act expanded Unemployment Insurance benefits through three different programs:

 EXPANDING THE AMOUNT OF THE BENEFIT

 The CARES Act provides an additional $600 per week through the Pandemic Unemployment Compensation (PUC) benefit.
 This $600 is for beneficiaries of both regular Unemployment Insurance (UI) benefits, as well as for individuals who are eligible under the new expanded qualifying guidelines of the Pandemic Unemployment Assistance benefit, see below.
-Qualifying individuals will receive either the regular UI or PUA benefit amount, plus the $600.
+Qualifying individuals will receive the regular UI plus the $600 or the PUA benefit amount plus the $600.

-The full $600 of the PUC is available to all claimants when they are entitled to at least $1 in partial benefits, whether it is regular UI or PUA, when they certify for the previous week, see below, Qualifying for Pandemic Unemployment Compensation, Part-Time Workers.
+The full $600 of the PUC is available to all claimants when they are entitled to at least $1 in partial benefits, whether it is regular UI or PUA.

-PUC became available in NYS beginning April 5, 2020 and is currently slated to end July 31, 2020, unless the U.S. Congress acts.
+PUC became available in NYS beginning April 5, 2020, and unless the U.S. Congress acts, is currently slated to end in NYS the benefit week ending July 26th.

 HOW PUC COORDINATES WITH OTHER BENEFITS